Skip to main content

 On March 4, 2026 — three weeks before the Michigan window — the Oracle federal EHR went down from 8:37 AM to 2:05 PM Eastern (nearly six hours) across all six live VA sites, 26 community clinics, and installations serving DoD and the Coast Guard.
 Cause: database performance issue.
 Verified — Fierce Healthcare, March 2026

-The June 1 withhold
+The 30% appropriation withhold

-Congress withheld 30% of EHRM's FY2026 appropriation — approximately $1.02 billion — pending three conditions by June 1, 2026:
+Congress withheld 30% of EHRM's FY2026 appropriation — approximately $1.02 billion — pending statutory conditions by July 1, 2026:

-• An updated lifecycle cost estimate
+• Updated lifecycle cost estimate

-• A facility-by-facility deployment schedule through full deployment
+• Facility-by-facility deployment schedule through full deployment

 Structural problem with the cost estimate condition.
 Three lifecycle estimates exist: VA 2019 ($16.1B — GAO called it severely incomplete), IDA October 2022 ($49.8B: $32.7B implementation + $17.1B sustainment), and VA September 2025 ($37.2B, delivered by Deputy Secretary Paul Lawrence to Congress December 15, 2025).
 GAO's position as of December 2025: all three are outdated.
 GAO had not received the VA's September 2025 revision at the time of the hearing.
 GAO Director Carol Harris stated: "We have not received that estimate, so I would ask the department to provide that to us so we can review it."
 Verified — GAO-26-108812; House VA Subcommittee, December 15, 2025